GIẢI CHI TIẾT ĐỀ THI IELTS READING: Back to the future of skyscraper design

 C

 Short points out that to make most contemporary buildings habitable, they have to be sealed and air conditioned.
-The energy use and carbon emissions this generates is spectacular and largely unnecessary.
+The energy use and carbon emissions this generates are spectacular and largely unnecessary.
 Buildings in the West account for 40-50% of electricity usage, generating substantial carbon emissions, and the rest of the world is catching up at a frightening rate.
 Short regards glass, steel and air-conditioned skyscrapers as symbols of status, rather than practical ways of meeting our requirements.

 Shorts chỉ ra rằng để làm cho hầu hết các tòa nhà hiện tại có thể ở được, chúng phải được khóa kín và có điều hòa không khí.
 Năng lượng sử dụng và khí thải carbon mà điều này tạo ra là kinh ngạc và gần như là không cần thiết.
 Các tòa nhà ở phía Tây chiếm 40-50% điện sử dụng, tạo ra lượng khí thải carbon đáng kể và phần còn lại của thế giới đang đuổi theo với tốc độ đáng sợ.
 Short coi các tòa nhà chọc trời có kính, thép và máy điều hòa là những biểu tượng của địa vị thay vì các phương pháp thực tế nhắm đáp ứng nhu cầu của chúng ta.